TravisWheelerLab/drug-sniffer/site/source/stages.rst

 is a collection of molecules likely to be similar to the denovo molecules and therefore (hopefully) likely to fit the receptor.

+Required environment variables:

+* :code:`DENOVO_LIGANDS_SMI` - a .smi file containing the ligands created in stage 3
+* :code:`MOLECULE_DB` - the path to a molecule database to match denovo ligands against; the database format is described alongside the other :ref:`parameters <molecule-db-parameter>`

+Optional environment variables:

+* :code:`TANIMOTO_CUTOFF` - the minimum Tanimoto score for a match between a denovo ligand and a molecule in the database, molecules above this score will be sent on to stage 5
+* :code:`OUTPUT_PATH` - the directory to which molecule .smi files should be written

 This stage consists entirely of custom code but relies on RDKit (specifically the Python bindings), version 2021.9.4.